thehandsomezebra/cf-bluegreen-resource/README.md

 - `org`: _Required._ The organization to target.
 - `space`: _Required._ The space to target.
+- `create_new`: _Optional._ Set `true` to create the org and space if they do not yet exist.
+This is useful for first-time deployments - no need to adjust the pipeline.
 - `current_app_name`: _Required._ This should be the name of the application that this will deploy as blue/green.
 Note: this requires app to exist & will not work for fresh deployments. cf cli v6 specific params
 - `path`: _Optional._ Path to the application to push.
 (If this isn't set then it will be read from the manifest instead.)